B-Lang-org/bsc/INSTALL.md

 This will install into the same `inst` or `PREFIX` directory.
 The installed documents include the BSC User Guide and the BSC Libraries Reference Guide.

+## Building a release

+The Makefile provides a single target, `release`, that will perform the above steps (of building the tools and the docs) and will also install a README file, creating a complete release in the `inst` directory.

+## Exporting the source code

+If you wish to make a snapshot of the source code available, outside of Git, there are some steps you will need to take in the `src/comp/` directory.
+The build in that directory uses Git to automatically generate the version information for the compiler and place it in the file `BuildVersion.hs`.
+If you are exporting the code, you will want pre-generate this file and then adjust the Makefile to not rebuild it.
+That can be done by changing the assignment of `NOUPDATEBUILDVERSION` to `1`, in the Makefile.

 ---